CJDevWorks/cpp-notes/base-class-specific,-inherited-static-member.md

 # base-class-specific,-inherited-static-member

-If you want to make a certain static member part of an interface of a set of classes, meaning you would like to already include it in the (maybe abstract) base class’ declaration, but want the method to have a different definition for different derived classes, make the base class a template class and derive it with the type of the derived class:
+**if you want to define a static interface method/member  to have a different definition for different derived classes**,

+make the base class a template class and derive it with the type of the derived class:

 template<typename T>
 class Base